-Competitors require, as a minimum, a "Regional" level circuit racing competition licence for Classes B, C and L and a "Club" level circuit racing competition license for Classes P and X, which is obtainable from Motorsport South Africa.
+Competitors require, as a minimum, a "Club" level circuit racing competition licence for Classes B, C L and X which is obtainable from Motorsport South Africa.

 4.2.
 Scrutineering & eligibility to compete

 - 4.2.1.
 All competitor vehicles must be presented to, and approved by, the circuit Scrutineers prior to participation in any Qualifying or Race session. - 4.2.2.
 Should a class change be required, the vehicle must be inspected for conformity in the new class prior to any racing event. - 4.2.3.
 All vehicles must comply with the specifications stipulated herein, as well as the Annual Safety Inspection sheet.
 All vehicles must comply in full with the stipulated specifications of the class in which they are entered, save that: - In the event that any non-compliance that by the agreement of all competitors in that class together with a member of the (RC). is deemed immaterial to the performance or safety of the non-compliant vehicle, that vehicle shall be permitted to compete in that class for that race meeting only and shall be eligible for inclusion in the results of the event and championship points; and - In the event that no agreement is reached according to the foregoing, a (RC) member may permit the vehicle to compete "by invitation" but be excluded from the event results and the earning of championship points for that class.